MiragianCycle/OVIWrite/README.md

 *Level 3* plugins will turn Vim into a cutting edge production-ready writing environment that gives writers end-to-end granular control of their writing output.
 We will add Pandoc and Latex support, making it easier to produce beautiful documents that are a couple of key presses away.

+**GOAL**: Make Vim the *Writing Environment* of your dreams.
+From initial idea to final output, nothing should be beyond the reach of this final version of Vim.

 #### CAN I CONTRIBUTE?

 Please, and thank you.